jewarner57/image-to-ascii-converter/README.md

 ---

 ##  <a name='Technologiesused'></a>Technologies used
-* Converter built with python
+* Converter built with python using PIL
 * Web application built with Flask and Jinja2